buxbin/SmallProjects/README.md

 # Small Projects Collection

-A collection of my small Java projects.
+A collection of my small basic Java projects.

 ## Projects Included

-- 🏦 ATM - A simple ATM with PIN authentication
+- ATM - A simple ATM with PIN authentication